-Soda and Your Health
+Soda and Your Smile

 The obvious choice to protect your teeth and body would be to remove soda from your diet.
 Because everyone needs a fizzy pick-me-up every now and then, try one of these low-sugar, low-acid alternatives to traditional soda pop:

 - Spruce up regular old filtered water with fruits and herbs, such as citrus, cucumber, mint, and melon.

 - Enjoy green tea (hot or iced) which may help reduce the risk of certain cancers, heart disease, hypertension, kidney stones, and possibly even curb cavities.

 - Add your favorite all-natural juice to seltzer for a fizzy, flavor burst.